kantonopoulos/sciviz/README.md

 For more in-depth documentation, including detailed usage examples refer to the [package vignette](https://sciviz.readthedocs.io/en/latest/preface.html).

+## Acknowledgments

+SciViz is built mainly on top of seaborn.
+Other projects used are:

+- matplotlib
+- matplotlib-venn
+- numpy
+- pandas

 ## Contributing

 Contributions are welcome!
 Please fork your contribution or reach out to discuss new ideas.